-After the massive changed is Ubuntu 17.10, Canonical has released their first Long Term Support (LTS) release of Ubuntu finally.
+After the massive change in Ubuntu 17.10, Canonical has released its first Long Term Support (LTS) release of Ubuntu finally.
 Users can download Ubuntu 18.04 starting today.
 The company has continued the trend to name new Ubuntu versions an alliterative animal-based name.
 As such, Ubuntu 18.04 is called Bionic Beaver and it brings the end of the Unity desktop.
 This isn’t the only controversial new change that Ubuntu 18.04 brings, however.

 The latest LTS release is simply an effort in polishing the changes introduced in 17.10.
 This doesn’t mean Ubuntu 18.04 doesn’t have a few surprises in store for those who’ve been using Ubuntu 17.10.
 For instance, there are finally some color emoji for desktop apps.
 While Ubuntu 17.10 used the Wayland display server by default, Ubuntu 18.04 switches back to the tried-and-true Xorg display server.
 These are some of the less controversial decisions though.
 Ubuntu 18.04 is dropping support for 32-bit systems and this is big.
 So far, Linux distros have been the only one left that supported older 32-bit hardware.
 Now with Linux’s poster boy ditching support for 32-bit systems, it’d be a good time to upgrade if you haven’t already.
 It should be mentioned that Ubuntu isn’t even the first Linux distro to drop support for 32-bit systems.

 Another controversial change is that Ubuntu 18.04 will be collecting user data, but thankfully not like Windows.
-You can opt out of it, of course.
+You can opt-out of it, of course.
 After installation, you will be prompted to allow sharing your system data with Canonical.
-Canonical’s new LTS release brings a host of other new changes and features which we’ve already covered before.
+Canonical’s new LTS release brings a host of other new changes and features that we’ve already covered before.
 Here’s a brief list for an overview:

 - GNOME 3.28 is the default desktop